lainio/err2/README.md

 SetDefaultAsserter(AsserterToError) // we offer separated flags for caller info
 ```

-For certain type programs this is the best way.
+For certain type of programs this is the best way.
 It allows us to keep all the
 error messages as simple as possible.
 And by offering option to turn additional
-information on, allows super users and developers get more technical information
+information on, which allows super users and developers get more technical
-when needed.
+information when needed.

 #### Assertion Package for Runtime Use